TobiasNickel/tfetch/README.md

-# tfetch
-a wrapper for node-fetch with tough-cookie
+wrapper for node-fetch with tough-cookie

 ## Motivation
 I like the http apis of fetch.
 They are awesome.
 And I want to use them.